petzval/btferret/README.md

   // dd is hci socket
   // read/write HCI packets via read() and write()

+  // Reset Bluetooth adapter
+  // Not needed for Raspberry Pi. but does no harm
+  // Needed for some Ubuntu installations write(dd,btreset,4);

   // Set event mask  Vol 4 Part E Section 7.3.1 write(dd,eventmask,12);